ericelliott/rfx/README.md

 `rfx` does two pretty amazing things:

 1. Lets you easily specify Rtypes in standard JavaScript.
-What's possible with rtypes?
+What could be possible with rtypes?
   - Generate docs like JSDoc.
   - Generate external TypeScript annotation files for IDE tooling.
   - Access type metadata inside your program at runtime.